nghuiling/titanic_survival_prediction/README.md

-# titanic_survival_prediction
-Predict survival in Titanic
+# Predicting Survival in Titanic